+Small MS4 General Permit.
 Finally, TCEQ is poised to adopt a new Municipal Separate Storm Sewer System ("MS4") general permit to authorize the storm water discharges of cities having service populations of less than 100,000, as of the 1990 Census.
-This Small MS4 General Permit, expected to be adopted by TCEQ this summer or fall, will provide state and federal discharge authority from municipal storm sewer systems, pursuant to the Clean Water Act.
-Cities owning or operating storm sewer systems and having service populations less than 100,000 should be reviewing the terms and conditions of the current, proposed Small MS4 General Permit, which includes TCEQ's proposed changes, and prepare for adopting a revised and updated Storm Water Management Plan in anticipation of the new permit's availability.
+This Small MS4 General Permit, expected to be adopted by TCEQ this summer or fall, will provide state and federal discharge authority from municipal storm sewer systems necessary to comply with the Clean Water Act.
+Cities owning or operating storm sewer systems and having service populations less than 100,000 should be reviewing the terms and conditions of the proposed Small MS4 General Permit, which includes several substantive changes proposed by TCEQ, and prepare a revised and updated Storm Water Management Plan in anticipation of the adoption of the Small MS4 General Permit.